Vaccine Info

 M-M-R II Indication

-The M-M-R II vaccine is usually given to people one year of age or older.
-However, the M-M-R II vaccine is contraindicated in specific individuals, including those with: a history of hypersensitivity to any component of the vaccine, including gelatin; a history of anaphylactic or anaphylactoid reaction to neomycin; blood dyscrasias, leukemia, lymphomas of any type, or other malignant neoplasms affecting the bone marrow or lymphatic systems; primary or acquired immunodeficiency conditions; family history of congenital or hereditary immunodeficiency or receiving immunosuppressive therapy; an active febrile illness; or those who are pregnant.
+The M-M-R II vaccine is usually given to people one year or older.
+However, the M-M-R II vaccine is contraindicated in specific individuals, including those with a history of hypersensitivity to any component of the vaccine, including gelatin; a history of anaphylactic or anaphylactoid reaction to neomycin; blood dyscrasias, leukemia, lymphomas of any type, or other malignant neoplasms affecting the bone marrow or lymphatic systems; primary or acquired immunodeficiency conditions; family history of congenital or hereditary immunodeficiency or receiving immunosuppressive therapy; an active febrile illness; or those who are pregnant.

+According to the CDC, rubella can cause a miscarriage or serious congenital disabilities in a developing baby if a pregnant woman is infected.
+Therefore, if MMR vaccination of postpubertal females is undertaken, pregnancy should be avoided for 3 months following immunization.
 The European Medicines Agency updated M-M-RVAXPRO's product information on July 14, 2021.
 Pregnant women should not be vaccinated with M-M-RVAXPRO.
 Studies have not been conducted with M-M-RVAXPRO in pregnant women.
 Therefore, it is not known whether M-M-RVAXPRO can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 However, fetal damage has not been documented when measles or mumps vaccines have been given to pregnant women.

-M-M-R II Dosage March 2023
+M-M-R II Dosage

 The CDC says 80%-85% of vaccines are protected after a single dose of mumps vaccines.
 However, because a limited proportion (5%-20%) of measles, mumps, and rubella (MMR) or varicella vaccinees fail to respond to 1 dose, a second dose is recommended to provide another opportunity to develop immunity.
 Of those who do not respond to the first dose of the measles component of MMR or varicella vaccine, 97%-99% respond to a second dose.